wncc/TSS-2021/Python & its Applications/Week-1/README.md

 You can go through [this notebook](https://github.com/Karrthik-Arya/TSS-2021/blob/main/Python%20%26%20its%20Applications/Week-1/Modules_and_Packages.ipynb) to learn about modules and packages.

-## **Iterators**
-Iterator in python is any python type that can be used with a ‘for in loop’.
-Python lists, tuples, dicts and sets are all examples of inbuilt iterators.
-These types are iterators because they implement following methods.In fact, any object that wants to be an iterator must implement following methods.

-__ iter__ method that is called on initialization of an iterator.
-This should return an object that has a next or __ next__ (in Python 3) method.

-next ( __ next__ in Python 3) The iterator next method should return the next value for the iterable.
-When an iterator is used with a ‘for in’ loop, the for loop implicitly calls next() on the iterator object.
-This method should raise a StopIteration to signal the end of the iteration.

-Check out this [Notebook](https://github.com/abhipaiangle/learners-space/blob/master/Python/Week%204/Notebook2.ipynb) to learn about Python Iterators.

-To read more about Iterators refer [this](https://www.geeksforgeeks.org/iterators-in-python/)

 ## Some Standard libraries of python

 In python, a collection of predefined modules and packages is called a library.
 There are a lot of useful and interesting libraries available in python.
 Using such libraries often helps in reducing the effort and saves time in a number of places.
 Here, we will learn about some of the standard library modules: